About Cameron

 I’m Cameron Norman, the founder of Cense.
 Welcome.

-I’ve spent over two decades working at the intersection of health, design, and complexity — and what connects it all is a fascination with the problems that resist easy answers and the organizations trying to solve them.
+I’ve spent over two decades working at the intersection of health, design, and complexity as a strategist, evaluator, researcher and as a designer.
 I love innovation — that creative spirit that connects people’s passion to the problems they wish to solve, the impetus to build things to address those problems and serve people by doing it.

 I started this work as a psychologist and researcher, drawn to questions about how people and systems change.
 Over time, that drew me to design — learning how to build things to facilitate change — and into complexity science, which gave me a language for why health and human services are so hard to get right, and why the standard approaches so often fall short.